 Alerting the Public to Vulnerabilities

-Our work in coordinated vulnerability disclosure (CVD) begins with vulnerability reports we receive through the CERT Coordination Center.
+Our work in coordinated vulnerability disclosure (CVD) begins with the vulnerability reports we receive through the CERT Coordination Center.
 Upon receiving a report, we consult with the software vendor, allowing the vendor time to provide a fix or patch.
 We then notify the public, providing detailed technical information and mitigation strategies via CERT Vulnerability Notes, which propagate to the National Institute of Standards and Technology (NIST) National Vulnerability Database (NVD).
 We’ve done this for almost 30 years; the first CERT advisory, published in 1988, was the result of a CVD process involving vulnerabilities exploited by the Morris Worm.
-Currently, we’re very involved in standards and policy development, process engineering, and outreach—transferring CVD work to the Department of Defense and others.
+Currently, we’re very involved in standards and policy development, process engineering, and outreach—transferring CVD work to the U.S. Department of Defense (DoD) and others.

 Improving Vulnerability Data Systems

 Effective CVD requires well-functioning vulnerability information systems.
 CERT researchers analyze vulnerability data, collaborate with others to improve information exchange, and interface with external standards groups such as the NIST, NVD, and Common Vulnerability and Exposures (CVE) system to enhance data formats or exchange protocols.

 Beyond our work with security defects in deployed software, we also perform vulnerability discovery to catch defects early in the development lifecycle and develop downloadable vulnerability discovery and analysis tools.
 For example, our researchers have created tools that perform fuzz testing (feeding large volumes of random code into a program to detect failure) and have researched improving and optimizing fuzz testing algorithms.